 Wifi routers can cause a lot of problems with ANT+ and Bluetooth connections.
 They are operating at 2.4 GHz but pushing that frequency at a much higher power than your bike sensors are pushing.
 This means we need to relocate our wifi router and get it out of our Pain Cave.
 Some Wifi routers allow you to step up to the 5ghz frequency only, and we recommend stepping up to 5ghz as long as all of your computing equipment can communicate at that frequency.
 The same goes for Wifi boosters.
 They also pump out a decent amount of power to drown out your bicycle sensor.
 Be very aware of their proximity to your pain cave.

 Bluetooth sensors can catch you off guard if you are used to using ANT+ sensors.
 Bluetooth sensors can only be shared with one App or one device over Bluetooth.
 This means that a Polar user, who is connecting their Bluetooth HR strap to their Polar watch, won't be able to connect that HR strap to the Sufferfest App at the same time.
 Only one connection to one sensor allowed with Bluetooth.
 You can share the ANT+ signal for ANT+ sensors as much as you like.

 iOS & Wahoo Sensors - Resetting Sensors and Bluetooth

 If you are using Wahoo sensors with iOS and you are still having connection troubles after checking for and closing other Apps that the sensors may be connected to please try the following steps.

-1. Un-pair your Wahoo sensor from all apps you’ve connected to.
+1. Un-pair your Wahoo sensor from all of the applications that you’ve connected it to.

 2. Forget the Wahoo sensor if it is listed under your Bluetooth settings